3aze-A/Study-Planner/README.md

 # Study Planner

-A study planning tool to store tasks with their names, due dates, priorities, and whether they are completed or not.
+A study planning tool to store tasks with their titles, descriptions, due dates, priorities.
 Back-end is completed.
+Connected frontend with backend.
+Working on polishing the frontend.

 ## Tech Stack:
-- FastAPI, SQL
+- FastAPI, SQL, JS, HTML, React